azat-co/practicalnode/chapter6/chapter6.md

 })
 ```

-Last but not least, the line that follows, enable Everyauth routes and it must go after cookie and session middleware but must come before normal routes (e.g., `app.get(), app.post()`):
+Last but not least, the line that follows enables Everyauth routes and it must go after cookie and session middleware, but must come before normal routes (e.g., `app.get(), app.post()`):

 ```js
 app.use(everyauth.middleware())
 ```

-The full source code of the `code/ch6/blog-everyauth/app.js` file after adding the Everyauth Twitter OAuth1.0 strategy is rather lengthy thus is not listed here but can be found on GitHub.
+The full source code of the `code/ch6/blog-everyauth/app.js` file after adding the Everyauth Twitter OAuth1.0 strategy is rather lengthy, so I won't print it here, but you can find it on GitHub at the book's repository.

 To run the app, execute `$ make start`, and **don’t forget to replace** the Twitter username, consumer key, and secret with yours.
-Then when you click on "Sign in with Twitter", you'll be redirected to Twitter to authorize this application.
-Then you'll be redirected back to the localhost app and should see the admin page menu.
+Then when you click on the "Sign in with Twitter" button, you'll be redirected to Twitter to authorize this application.
+After that you'll be redirected back to the localhost app and should see the admin page menu.
 We have been authorized by a third-party service provider!

-Also, the user information is available to your app so it can be stored in the database for future usage.
+Also, the user information is available to your app so it can be stored in the database for future use.
 If you already gave permissions, the redirect to and from Twitter might happen very fast.
-The terminal output is shown in Figure 6-1 shows each step of Everyauth process such as getting tokens and sending responses.
-Each step can be customized to your app's needs.
+I captured the terminal output in Figure 6-7.
+The logs show each step of Everyauth process such as getting tokens and sending responses.
+You can customize each step.

 ![alt](media/image1.png)

-***Figure 6-1.** Everyauth Twitter strategy with debug mode in action*
+***Figure 6-7.** Everyauth Twitter strategy with debug mode in action*

 Auths are important.
 Good job.

 # Summary

-In this chapter, we learned how to implement a standard e-mail and password authentication, and used Express.js middleware to protect sensitive pages and end points in Blog.
+In this chapter, we learned how to implement standard e-mail and password authentication, and used Express.js middleware to protect sensitive pages and endpoints in Blog.
 Then, we covered OAuth 1.0 and OAuth 2.0 with Everyauth and OAuth modules, respectively.

 Now we have a few security options for Blog.
-In the next chapter we'll explore Mongoose (<http://mongoosejs.com>) object-relational mapping object-document mapping (ODM) Node.js library for MongoDB.
+In the next chapter, we'll explore Mongoose (<http://mongoosejs.com>), the object-relational mapping object-document mapping (ODM) Node.js library for MongoDB.

 The Mongoose library is a good choice for complex systems with a lot of interdependent business logic between entities, because it completely abstracts the database and provides developers with tools to operate with data only via Mongoose objects.
-The chapter will touch on the main Mongoose classes and methods, explain some of the more advanced concepts, and re-factor persistence in Blog.
+The chapter will touch on the main Mongoose classes and methods, explain some of the more advanced concepts, and refactor persistence in Blog.